 We’ve mentioned how this can turn away customers who have a preference or simply don’t have access to certain payment options at the moment.

 Make payment as flexible as possible.
-PayPal, digital wallets, virtual credit cards, etc. Some businesses have even started accepting cryptocurrencies, although it is understandable if businesses are still squeamish in regards to this fairly volatile environment.
+PayPal, digital wallets, virtual credit cards, etc. Some businesses have even started accepting cryptocurrencies, although it is understandable that businesses are still squeamish regarding this fairly volatile environment.

 If need be, introduce a third-party payment processor to handle various types of payments.
 Custom buy now pay later (BNPL) app development is an option, too.